How Facebook Advertising Benefits Your Business eBook with PLR

 • Your offline promotions with your online

-• Real-time information for your “fansumers”
+• Real-time information for your “fansumers

 Facebook Advertising Benefits

 SEO vs. Social Trends – Facebook’s biggest benefit is its most obvious.
 It operates through social networking and trending rather than pure SEO – the hottest trend of this brand new decade.
-It allows readers to see your ads on their mobile phones – and mobile devices now outnumber personal computers, 4 to 1!

 It is also cheaper than Google AdWords, and while the latter is still a wonderful way to kick-start a campaign, AdWords can be risky for newer marketers, as costs per click can skyrocket faster than your sales.

-Will it replace AdWords completely?
-That shouldn’t be your goal!
 Plan further down the line to do what the big boys and girls do: Kick-start each campaign with well-optimized and researched AdWords.

 Facebook vs. Adwords Costs – But whether you use Adwords (SEO based) or Facebook ads (social networking based), Facebook ads nowadays are a “must” – particularly with the not-so-subtle switch over to mobile devices!
 But it’s great for beginning marketers because at the moment, it’s significantly less expensive to advertise on Facebook than with PPC!